amariliodeoliveira/amariliodeoliveira/README.md

 # Greetings! 👋 <span>![](https://komarev.com/ghpvc/?username=amariliodeoliveira&color=2b1055&style=flat-square&label=Profile+Views)</span>

+I'm a Web Developer and UX/UI designer with knowledge in JavaScript and TypeScript, frameworks and libraries such as React.js with Next.js, as well as software prototyping tools like Figma.

+Passionate about technology and software development, I've had experiences with computers since I was 5 years old, having also studied Computer Engineering in the mid-2011.

+Originally graduated and post-graduated in Management and Business in Gastronomy, I went through a recent career transition that brought me back to the area I love and where I constantly seek to evolve.

 - 🧑‍🎓 Information Systems colleger at <a href="https://www.unifanor.edu.br/unifanor" target="_blank" rel="noopener noreferrer">UniFanor Wyden<a/>.
 - 🖥️ Full Stack student at <a href="https://digitalcollege.com.br/" target="_blank" rel="noopener noreferrer">Digital College<a/>.